MAL0FEY-B0G0LUB0V/game_of_life/README.md

   ## if your ExecutionPolicy is restricted type "Set-ExecutionPolicy -Scope CurrentUser unrestricted"
   ## then write "Python -m venv name_of_your_venv"
   ## "Python .\name_of_your_venv\Scripts\activate"
-  ## then install all libls from file requirements.txt
+  ## then install all libs from file requirements.txt

 ![image](https://github.com/MAL0FEY-B0G0LUB0V/game_of_life/blob/master/Desktop-2022.11.07-11.40.52.02.gif)